jillravaliya/jpeg-to-pdf-docker-compose/README.md

 ---

-### ⭐ If this project helped you understand Docker, give it a star!
+### ⭐ If this project helped you understand Docker Compose, give it a star!